 Worry weighs a person down; an encouraging word cheers a person up – Proverbs 12:25

-This week has been filled with a lot of worry.
+This week has been filled with a lot of worries.
 As I prepared to be off work for a while, I found myself feeling as if I was being pulled in numerous directions with not enough time in my day.
-New responsibilities fell in my lap, last minute requests came to my inbox and I barely had time to sit at my desk.
+New responsibilities fell in my lap, last-minute requests came to my inbox and I barely had time to sit at my desk.